StoicDreams/WebUI/README.md

 The Web UI Rust Crate (WebUI) is also being designed to allow running a Rust language WebAssembly companion that allows communication between your Rust services running in the browser and your JavaScript code and/or Web UI app services.

 > It is important to note that the purpose of WebUI is to have a separation between Rust code and UI logic.
-It is our oppinion that Rust code should not be managing or building UI (i.e. HTML), but instead should be relegated to performing process intensive or long running tasks.
+It is our opinion that Rust code should not be managing or building UI (i.e. HTML), but instead should be relegated to performing process intensive or long running tasks in a worker thread.

 Web UI is very early in development and is subject to breaking changes at any time while we are in this experimental stage of development.